Boginn/crm/README.md

 <p>I played around with the API for a bit but having already finished the project I didn't want to rewrite it to use the API since I'm happy with how it works as is.
 I wrote examples that get injected, once (...well almost), into the state store when the app gets created.</p>

 <p>Users have three bools: active, admin and delegate.
 Admins have access to the roster page where they can set permissions and add/remove users.
 They can also edit or delete anything that allows for it.
-Users with 'delegate' set as true can assign tasks to any other user.</p>
+Users with 'delegate' set as true can assign tasks to any other user.
+Inactive users can only read, not write.</p>

 # username: 'fannar', password: 'ntv' is an active user with delegation privilige.